bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

         \frac{|S|!(N-|S|-1)!}{N!} (v(S\cup \{i\}) - v(S)) \tag{2}

 This definition is quite intuitive: average over your marginal contribution in every possible situation.
-Equation 1 shows this intuition the best.
+Equation 1 shows this intuition the best where you take the incremental benefit of including player :math:`i` and average over every possible subset that could include player :math:`i`.
 Equation 2 is a simplification that you might see more often, which is just expanding the combination and simplifying.